MicrosoftDocs/cloud-adoption-framework/docs/manage/unified-operations/server/best-practices/onboard_server_linux.md

 ---
-title: ""
+title: Connect an existing Linux server to Azure Arc
 description: Learn to configure unified operations for XYZ.
 author: likamrat
 ms.author: brblanch
-ms.date: 01/01/2020
+ms.date: 01/18/2020
 ms.topic: conceptual
 ms.service: cloud-adoption-framework
 ms.subservice: operate
 ---

-## Connect an existing Linux server to Azure Arc
+# Connect an existing Linux server to Azure Arc

 The following README will guide you on how to connect an Linux server to Azure Arc using a simple shell script.